ModernHumanAnatomy/MHACapstone/docs/MHA-poster-guidelines.md

 ### Logos

-- Make sure to credit  the MHA Program as your home department even if your mentor is in a different department
+- Credit the MHA Program as your home department, even if your mentor is in a different department
 - Make sure to use one of the Category icons in your title section

 <div class="grid cards" markdown>